Maurice Gamelin: Early years

-Military career
+Early Military career

 Gamelin volunteered for service on 19 October 1891 before entering the military academy at Saint-Cyr on 31 October.
 In 1893, he graduated first in his class.

 He began in the French tirailleurs with the 3rd Regiment based in Tunisia.
 He then joined the topographic brigade.
 When Gamelin came back to Paris in 1897, he entered the prestigious École Supérieure de Guerre and finished second of his class of about eighty of the best future officers in the French Army.
 Charles Lanrezac, then second-in-command of the École Supérieure de Guerre, and later a general in the early days of World War I, noted Gamelin as an intelligent, cultivated, and industrious young officer, bound to earn higher functions in the future.
 Gamelin joined the staff of the 15th Army Corps before commanding a company of the 15th battalion of the Chasseurs Alpins in 1904.
 He received the applause of his superiors for his diligence at manœuvre.

 He published Philosophical Study on the Art of War in 1906, which critics praised, predicting he would become an important military thinker in the near future.
 He then became an attaché to General Joseph Joffre (a future Marshal of France, as he led the French forces during World War I).
 This position had been obtained with the help of Ferdinand Foch (also a future Marshal of France, as he led the Allied Forces to victory on the Western Front in 1918).
 These positions provided Gamelin with a solid knowledge of strategic and tactical warfare.
 In 1911, Gamelin was given command of the 11th battalion of the Chasseurs Alpins in Annecy.

+First World War

-However, in March 1914 he joined Joffre's general staff (1914–18 called Grand Quartier Général).
+In March 1914 he joined Joffre's general staff (1914–18 called Grand Quartier Général).
 Early in the war, Gamelin helped draft the plans that led to the victory at the Battle of the Marne.
 He was promoted to lieutenant colonel and fought in Alsace on the Linge and later on the Somme.
 He became colonel in April 1916, and with good results on the battlefield was further promoted within eight months to the rank of brigadier general.
 He commanded the French 11th Infantry Division from April 1917 until the end of the war.
 In the region of Noyon, he showed sophisticated tactical skills by gaining ground without losing lives needlessly (which had been atypical earlier in the war, see Attaque à outrance).